-The main aim of an ERP system is to share information across all areas of a business so that information is all real-time and data is only captured once.
+The main aim of an ERP system is to share information across all areas of a business so that information is real-time and data is only captured once.
 This results in more accurate and up to date information for the decision-makers in the business, as well as enabling employees to work more efficiently.

-Some of the areas an ERP system will manage are; financials, inventory, supply chain, sales orders, manufacturing, human resources, customer relations, budgeting, forecasting and reporting.
+Some of the areas an ERP system will manage are; financials, inventory, supply chain, sales orders, manufacturing, human resources, customer relations, budgeting, forecasting, and reporting.
 These are some main examples and there are many other areas that may be handled by an ERP system.

-Many businesses utilize software which handles the simple accounting and bookkeeping functions.
+Many businesses utilize software that handles simple accounting and bookkeeping functions.
 An ERP software solution extends this to facilitate the management and monitoring of all other aspects of the business by one integrated software solution with a common database rather than several different software applications which each have separate databases and do not ‘talk to each other’.

 As there are a great many different types and sizes of businesses, it is obvious that there may be many different aspects to an ERP system and each business will have different requirements depending on the type and size of the business.